terra-money/old-docs/docs/develop/get-started.md

 Terrain is a user-friendly development environment for developing smart contracts.
 Terrain makes it easy to create smart contract templates, deploy them to the Terra blockchain, and connect them to a frontend app.

-Follow the [Terrain setup tutorial](./dapp/quick-start/initial-setup.md) to get started using Terrain.
+Follow the [Terrain setup tutorial](terrain/initial-setup.md) to get started using Terrain.

 ### 2. Download LocalTerra and start building

-LocalTerra is a scaled-down Terra blockchain that allows you to test your dApp locally.
-LocalTerra provides a single validator node and [10 configurable wallet accounts](./how-to/localterra/accounts.md).
+LocalTerra is a mini Terra blockchain that runs locally on your machine.
+You can use Terrain as a test environment for your projects.

+When you start LocalTerra, you’ll see a single validator writing transactions to your mini blockchain.
+LocalTerra comes with [10 configurable wallet accounts](localterra/accounts.md) to make testing easier.

-Follow the [Terrain with LocalTerra tutorial](./dapp/quick-start/using-terrain-localterra.md) to start using Terrain and create a simple counter app.
+Follow the [Terrain with LocalTerra tutorial](terrain/using-terrain-localterra.md) to start using Terrain and create a simple counter app.

 ### 3. Mint an NFT

 Now that you are familiar with Terrain and LocalTerra, mint an NFT with Terrain.

-The [NFT minting](./dapp/quick-start/mint-an-nft.md) tutorial walks you through the creation of an NFT minting application using the dApp scaffolding and front end provided by Terrain.
+The [NFT minting](terrain/mint-an-nft.md) tutorial walks you through the creation of an NFT minting application, complete with Terrain app scaffolding, smart contract usage, and a front end.
+You'll even get to mint your own NFT!

 :::{admonition} Terra Academy
 :class: tip